Tax on share buy back

-However, first find existing shareholder(s) willing to purchase his shares at an agreed price.
+However, finding existing shareholder(s) willing to purchase his shares at an agreed price proved difficult.

 Selling shares back to a company

 Selling his shares back to the company would be more complex.
-There were additional legal and tax issues compared to selling shares to an existing shareholder.
+Additional legal and tax issues arose compared to selling shares to an existing shareholder.

 However, after approaching the existing shareholders, a company share buyback looked the most viable option.